Should I use a HELOC to pay off credit card debt?

 Key takeaways

-• Using a HELOC to pay off debt comes with risks, such as the potential to accrue more debt or even lose your home if you cannot make payments.
+- Using a HELOC to pay off debt comes with risks, such as the potential to accrue more debt or even lose your home if you can’t make payments.

-• A HELOC isn't your only option, and you should explore other avenues like home equity loans and personal loans — and their associated interest rates — before you choose one.
+- You should explore other avenues like home equity loans, cash-out refis and personal loans — and their associated interest rates — before you choosing a HELOC.

-If you have a lot of credit card debt, you probably wish there was an easy way to pay it off all at once.
+If you have a lot of credit card debt, you’d probably love to pay it off all at once.
 For some people, a home equity line of credit (HELOC) provides the solution.
-It’s basically borrowing money from a new source to settle the amounts you owe the old source — exchanging one debt for another.
+It’s basically borrowing money from a new source to settle the sums you owe the old source — exchanging one debt for another.
 But this new debt can be easier to deal with.

-Here’s what you need to know about using a HELOC for paying credit card debt.
+Here’s what you need to know about using a HELOC for paying off your credit cards: the pros and the cons.

 There are several benefits to using a home equity line of credit to pay off credit cards.

-You can pay off all your debt at once
+You get rid of all your debt at once

 Your interest rate will likely be lower